 If you’re traveling with smalls in tow, Herm is exceptionally safe and family friendly.
 I was happy to let my son wander off to explore with a friend when both boys were 9.
 We agreed a time to meet up for ice creams and I got a whole 2 hours of peace to relax and listen to the sounds of the sea.
 Pure heaven for me and the boys relished their new-found freedom.

-Ditch the Heels and Remember Your Walking Shoes
+Ditch the Heels, but Remember Your Walking Shoes

 Note: There are no bicycles allowed on Herm, so you can’t take one on the ferry with you.